ethereum/ethereum-org-website/src/content/upgrades/merge/issuance/index.md

 </Card>

-The way ETH is issued will undergo some changes at time of The Merge.
-Currently, new ETH is issued from two main sources: the execution layer (i.e. Mainnet) and the consensus layer (i.e. Beacon Chain).
+How ETH gets issued will change at the time of The Merge.
+Currently, new ETH is issued from two sources: the execution layer (i.e. Mainnet) and the consensus layer (i.e. Beacon Chain).
 After The Merge, issuance from the execution layer will go to zero.
 Let's break this down.

 [More on The Merge](/upgrades/merge/)